LearnFintech / Banking

 How much does Charles Schwab manage in client assets?

-Schwab ended 2025 with a record $11.90 trillion in total client assets across 38.5 million active brokerage accounts.
-It pulled in $519B of core net new assets for the year, up 42%, including a record $163.9B in Q4 inflows alone.
+Schwab ended 2025 with a record $11.90 trillion in total client assets across 38.5 million active brokerage accounts, then grew further to $11.77 trillion in total client assets and 39.1 million active brokerage accounts by Q1 2026 (up 19% YoY), even though that figure is technically down from the Dec-2025 peak due to Q1 market moves.
+Full-year 2025 core net new assets totaled $519B, up 42%, including a record $163.9B in Q4 inflows alone.

 How did the TD Ameritrade merger change Schwab’s business?